Skip to main content

 • rich text (.rtf)

-MoJ Forms may alter files names during the upload process to:
+File names may be altered during the upload process to:

 • remove any unsupported special characters such as ? and *